 The SAE oil viscosity and service classification are in the API label on the oil container.
 We recommend that you use API SERVICE Category SE or SF oil.

 AIR FILTER INSPECTION

 Remove the air cleaner cover and inspect the filter.
 Clean or replace dirty filter elements.
 Always replace damaged filter elements.
+If equipped with an oil-bath air cleaner, also check the oil level.

 AIR CLEANER SERVICE